KonstantinRr/dotsandboxes-terminal/README.md

-# dotsandboxes-terminal
+# Dots and Boxes - Terminal
-Dots and Boxes - Terminal
+Terminal implementation of the famous dots & boxes game in C!